-After installing the backup image, the installation program reconfigures the Object Data Manager (ODM) on the target system.
-If the target system does not have exactly the same hardware configuration as the source system, the program might modify device attributes in the following target system files:
+If you reinstall a system backup on the source machine, and the target system does not have exactly the same hardware configuration as the source system, the program might modify device attributes in the following target system files:

-- All files in /etc/objrepos beginning with Cu - All files in the /dev directory
+- All files in the /etc/objrepos directory beginning with "Cu" - All files in the /dev directory

-The settings in the bootlist of the target system are not restored.
+The settings in the bootlist are not restored.
 After a system backup restore, the bootlist is reset to the primary boot device.